 There are indeed a few Gray Pine trees, but you'll mostly be focused on the scenery on this one!

-.
+This trail ends at an intersection with several options.
+For this route, go left and find the Hillside Trail.
 This abandoned dirt road is surprisingly hilly, though there's not much net elevation change.
 Go up and down through pleasant oak forests; they're more dense here and there are not many wide-open views as there are in other trails.

 There are several stream crossings that are difficult to cross after big rains (or take your shoes off!)